HiiiXinyiii/Bibliographic_Data_Management/get_metadata/FAQ-GetMetadata.md

 1. DEVONthink's smart rules can only extract metadata based on **regular expression**.
 But for title and author information, there is no uniform expression.

+## Why OCR an Image By Segments Rather Than A Whole

+1. OCR performance
+    - When we OCR the whole image, the result could be bad, for slanted content, and different size fonts.
+    - If we OCR a small part of the image, OCR has better focus and return better result.
+2. Google CV API Limit
+    - Google CV API doesn't allow 100k bytes image, for an image (base63 form)  with complicated content might exceed the limit.

+## Why Do You Need This Script

+- We have a lot of old documents in DEVONthink.
+But we have no metadata for them.
+- In most documents, they have title, author, date at the beginning of the document.
+So we wish that we can extract the metadata from the documents.
+- And DEVONthink's smart rules can't extract the title and author from the documents.